go-outside-labs/web3-toolkit-go/go_tldr.md

 var a [5]int
 ```

-* Use this syntax to declare and initalize an array in one line.
+* Use this syntax to declare and initialize an array in one line.

 ```
 b := [5]int{1, 2, 3, 4, 5}